solartestorg/.github/SECURITY.md

-Thanks for helping make Solar safe for everyone.

 ## Reporting Security Issues

 If you believe you have found a security vulnerability in any Solar-owned repository, please report it to us through coordinated disclosure.

 **Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**

-Instead, please send an email to hello[@]solar.org.
+Instead, please send an email to security[@]solar.org.

 Please include as much of the information listed below as you can to help us better understand and resolve the issue: